 Root CA on App Service

-When an app hosted on Azure App Service, tries to connect to a remote endpoint over SSL, it is important that the certificate on remote endpoint service is issued by a Trusted Root CA. If the certificate on the remote service is a self-signed certificate or a private CA certificate, then it will not be trusted by the instance hosting your app and the SSL handshake will fail with this error:
+When an Windows app hosted on Azure App Service tries to connect to a remote endpoint over SSL, it is important that the certificate on the remote endpoint service is issued by a Trusted Root CA. If the certificate on the remote service is a self-signed certificate or a private CA certificate, then it will not be trusted by the instance hosting your app and the SSL handshake will fail with this error:

 "Could not establish trust relationship for the SSL/TLS secure channel".

-In this situtation, there are two solutions:
+In this situation, there are two solutions:

-1. Use a certificate that is issued by one of the Trusted Root Certificate Authorities in App Service on the remote server.
+- Use a certificate that is issued by one of the Trusted Root Certificate Authorities in App Service on the remote server.

-2. If the remote service endpoint certificate could not be changed or there is a need to use a private CA certificate, host your app on an App Service Environment (ASE) and load your own CA certificate in the Trusted Root Store
+- If the remote service endpoint certificate could not be changed or there is a need to use a private CA certificate, host your app on an App Service Environment (ASE) and load your own CA certificate in the Trusted Root Store

 How to get a list of Trusted Root CA on App Service using Kudu